 Most people assume that a piece of art must be like life if it is reminiscent of the rest of the works of art that they have seen.
 They say that a portrait has plumbed the soul if they can read into it their own trite preconceptions of a type of character.
 So they’re keen to find that a pope or cardinal looks worldly and world-weary, that a baron must be smug and supercilious, fonder of his hounds or horse than of his wife and offspring, that a thinker is voyaging through strange seas of thought alone.
 They mistake what is natural for the conventional forms that they are most used to seeing.

 Most of our so-called instincts about art are little more than learned errors.

 Why do we assume that if a canvas or a story seems vivid then it must picture life realistically, and that if it looks more graphic than reality then it must be more real than reality?

 Literature is our common confession, heartfelt and unsparing.
-But, like all confessions, it is also artful and self-exculpating.
+But, like all confessions, it is at the same time artful and self-exculpating.
 ‘An artist chooses when he confesses,’ as Valéry wrote, ‘perhaps above all when he confesses.’

 What we want from art is flattery and half-lies that we can take for truth.
 We expect it to tell us that we are ample and anguished, that we are afflicted because we are grand and grand by the grace with which we endure our afflictions.